mabox-source/parallelbayes/README.md

 all weights: type 1, type 2, type 1 with PSIS and type 2 with PSIS, and there is lots of shared computation in these.
 So now the PSIS transformation of the weights is applied using function `pareto_smooth`, called AFTER `calc_weights`.
+* The fractionated prior concept: this originates in the published literature for the consensus and DPE algorithms.
+It is a theoretical requirement but perhaps not a practical one.
+If you don't use the fractionated prior, your samples will not be from the posterior distribution implied by your original choice of prior distribution.
+However, it is not always possible to perform the fractionation of the prior distribution, and if the prior is not very informative it possibly does not matter very much.

 ## Spark notes